 While all is going smoothly to date with the shoulder, John probably has another orthopedic joint replacement - a knee - in his near future.

-"They told me four years ago that I had one messed up knee," John says.
+"They told me four years ago that I had one messed up knee," John said.

 Once he gets past the knee surgery, John hopes to put his sales skills to work by raising money for a non-profit organization.